GitHubDragonFly/GitHubDragonFly.github.io/viewers/examples/README.md

 - adjusted positions of the root bone - all models
 - changed `transparency` to `opacity` - marine / human_walk_0_female.js models

+Some additional legacy models can also be found here: `http://geoffair.org/fg/globe/`.